mayank-agr/My_Website/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a Ph.D. candidate in Chemical Engineering at [Georgia Institute of Technology](https://chbe.gatech.edu/).
-My reserch interests include the atomistic modeling of nano-porous materials using first-principle methods as well as classical force-field based simulations.
+My research interests include the atomistic modeling of nano-porous materials using first-principle methods as well as classical force-field based simulations.